The-OpenROAD-Project/OpenLane/docs/source/tutorials/digital_guide.rst

     On the left ``"FP_PDN_CORE_RING": true``, on the right ``"FP_PDN_CORE_RING": false``

-Run the flow on the macro block
+Run the flow on the macroblock
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Finally, run OpenLane. ``flow.tcl`` is the entry point for OpenLane.